datacarpentry/stata-economics/_episodes/03-transform-data.md

 > {: .solution}
 {: .challenge}

+FIXME: merge. differences to other popular languages like R and pandas

 > ## Challenge
 > Load the decadal WDI data.
 Merge the average distance measure for each country.
 > > ## Solution